 So, you’ve decided to apply for a business loan.
 However, before jumping in and filling out that application, you need to ensure you’ve got the best possible chance of being approved for funding.
-Here are a few tips on how to get that all-important ‘yes’ from your chosen lender.
+Here’s how to get approved for the small business loan you need.

 Know your business backwards